nathan-wisner-ms/Flexy/README.md

     ORDER BY pg_relation_size(schemaname||'.'||tablename::varchar) DESC;
     ```
     * You can also manually create a file containing tables. see format in step 5.
-4. (optional) Create partitions for large tables based on an indexed monotonically increasing column (e.g., id column) (OR) a timestamp column (e.g., created_at, updated_at, etc).
+4. Create partitions for large tables based on an indexed monotonically increasing column (id) OR a timestamp column
+    * **This step is REQUIRED for tables over 10GB and OPTIONAL for tables under 10GB**
         * Create a file containing tables and columns, each line formatted as following:
         ```
         schemaname.tablename|columnname
         ```
         * Create parts:
         ```
         python3 pre_migration.py --config-file=yourconfigfile --function=create_parts --tables-file=yourtablefile
         ```
         * This command will generate a file containing a list of migration job string that can be used in the `migrate.py` function, which divide a large table into multiple   migration jobs based on the watermark column and table size.
     * Create the index for the column if not yet created in source and target tables
     * **Note**:
         * strongly recommand for table size large than 100 GB
         * Recommand for table size large than 50 GB
         * The function assumes the data are evenly distributed by the id/timestamp.
 The average size of each chunk will be 10 GB.
 5. Combine the file from step 3 and 4, create a file for selected tables to migrate:
+    * If all tables in your DB are under 10GB , you do not have to combine files.
+Just use the generated .ini file if your tables are all under 10GB each. **If your max table size is under 10GB, skip to the next step**
     * Four different string formats are accepted in each line <br>
         | line in file | translation in program |
         | -----------  |----------- |